-We have contact plans for children with a social worker, and other children who we have safeguarding concerns about, for circumstances where they won't be attending school (for example in a local lockdown during Covid) or they would usually attend but have to self-isolate.
+We have contact plans for children with a social worker, and other children who we have safeguarding concerns about, for circumstances where they won't be attending school.

 Each child has an individual plan, which sets out:

 - How often the school will make contact this will be at least once a week - Which staff member will make contact -this will be either Gill Wilcox or Cathryn Akrill - How staff will make contact this will be over the phone, doorstep visits, or a combination of both - Any additional support required, e.g. resources technology.